FileCloud on AWS - User Deployment Guide

 - If you go to 'http://<public_dns_name>/install' , the page will show all the installed packages in this instance.
 Check the page and familiarize yourself with FileCloud components.
 Before going production move the install folder to somewhere else.

 - We recommend you to use S3 for file storage instead of the EBS.
-Please check the following section (Enabling Amazon S3 Storage) to know how to set up S3 for FileCloud file storage.
+See the following section (Enabling Amazon S3 Storage) for instructions for setting up S3 for FileCloud file storage.

 - The default FileCloud instance uses our SMTP servers and accounts to send emails.
-Please change this to your SMTP server for security purposes.
+Change this to your SMTP server for security purposes.

-- Please change the admin email to your organization email address.
+- Change the admin email to your organization email address.
 This email address is used in all the emails that sent out from the FileCloud System

 Enabling Amazon S3 Storage